 - Of the world’s 79 dolphin species, 29 swim off the coast of Gran Canaria.

-3/5 Lanzarote – pick of the Canary Islands for older kids and teens
+Lanzarote is our pick for older kids and teens

 Lanzarote is known as the ‘island of eternal spring’ because of the amazing weather.
 It’s closer to North Africa than it is to Spain and temperatures can easily hit 35˚ in July and August.
-Heat doesn’t stop play here for a second.
-The west coast is a magnet for serious surfers and top spot for surf schools and camps.
-Cyclists rave about the island’s smooth roads – and its challenging climbs – so there’s a pick of biking adventures here.
-You can even pedal peacefully along car-free coastal paths.
-And, because much of the island is also a protected biosphere – the part that isn’t immense Timinfaya National Park – it’s a spectacular destination for walking and hiking too.
+The west coast is a magnet for serious surfers and top spot for surf schools and camps, even in autumn and winter.
+Cyclists rave about the island’s smooth roads and peaceful rides along car-free coastal paths.
+And, then there’s immense Timinfaya National Park.

 - Direct UK flights to Arrecife, year round, four hours.